andrewtp32/Cyanobloom-Simulation/README.md

 **notes to self for final edit:**
 * add those refences in the intro
+* do a description of each folder in the file

 # Cyanobacterial Bloom Simulator
 This README file describes the application and the "how to" for simulating cyanobacterial bloom measurement gathering via Unmanned Aerial Vehicles (UAV).